make-a-diff/civic-tech-projects/README.md

 * Provide an easy way for people to search projects by skills needed.
 * Provide a platform for tech and civic leaders to share their projects and find collaborators.

-##How to Submit a Project
+##Propose a New Project for Make-A-Diff
 Project proposals can be submitted through our [submission form](https://docs.google.com/spreadsheets/d/1V9RmJ4BW8gwQo3hQsUo5rEcuRnRJWbdxDtPwMZOvixU/edit#gid=0).

+#Submit an Existing Civic Tech Project
-Before you submit a project, include a `civic.json` file in the top level of your repo.
+If you have an existing project with a repo, include a `civic.json` file in the top level of your repo.

 We use civic.json, which is the metadata standard created by BetaNYC and adapted by CFA.
 This ensures your project is easily found through Code for America's API, the [CfAPI](https://github.com/codeforamerica/cfapi#installation).